fterroso/cep-traj/README.md

 ## Reference
-Please, if your are going to use it then reference it as
+Please, if your are going to use CEP-traj then reference it as

 Terroso-Saenz, F., Valdes-Vela, M., den Breejen, E., Hanckmann, P., Dekker, R., & Skarmeta-Gomez, A. F. (2015).
 CEP-traj: An event-based solution to process trajectory data.
 Information Systems, 52, 34-54.